acdcjunior/acdcjunior.github.io/_drafts/2016-10-18-test-private-method-weaken-visibility.md

    - **makes the code and test harder to change**
    - **\<insert here other problems that come from tightly coupled classes\>**

-> Ok, I will try.
+> Ok, ok.
+I will try to test it from the external API.

 (minutes later)